 Unless you’re an athlete, whether it be professional or recreational, you’re likely not one of those individuals that wants to intentionally put on weight.
 Now when I say putting on weight , I’m not referring to how Oprah Winfrey puts on weight but more for the purpose of making lean gains.
 Some will do it purely for aesthetics such as bodybuilders.
 Others may do it for competition to make a certain weight class.

 When intentionally gaining weight regardless of why, more often than not you’ll want to add the least amount of body fat as possible while adding the most lean tissue you can during your caloric surplus.
 Just like dieting down, results won’t happen over night meaning you’ll have to strategically add in calories in the right amounts and be PATIENT and CONSISTENT.
 Some individuals will do anything and eat everything in sight to gain weight but jeopardize their body comp by adding too much body fat.
-I’m guilty of this myself from my personal experience of eating whatever and downing weight gainer shakes at the cost of adding unwanted amounts of body fat.
+I’m guilty of this from my personal experience in my early twenties of eating whatever and downing weight gainer shakes at the cost of adding unwanted amounts of body fat.
 Similar to weight loss and also depending on your current body composition, aim for slow weight gain of 0.5-1.5lbs per week.
 I’d also strongly suggest taking weekly body fat percentage and circumference measurements to monitor progress making sure to keep all the conditions the exact same.

 Oppositely of a caloric deficit, carbs will make up the largest portion of your total daily calories and macronutrients meaning there is much less emphasis on protein.
 Yes, less protein is required during a phase of weight gain due to less protein oxidation from the surplus in calories .
 When the body is spending less time oxidizing protein, it can build new lean tissue more efficiently .
 Don’t get me wrong, protein is very important if you are physically active and regularly weight training BUT more is not always better in this case, nor is it efficient in terms of adding pounds (or kilos) to the scale.
 The increase in carbs not only helps to increase total work volume in the gym and on the field but also serves as a natural anabolic catalyst for muscle growth in combination with protein due to the increase in muscle glycogen stores .
-For you low carb advocates, try obtaining lean gains on a low carb diet and let me know how far that gets you.

 - Rodriguez NR, DiMarco NM, Langley S; American Dietetic Association; Dietitians of Canada; American College of Sports Medicine.
 “Position of the American Dietetic Association, Dietitians of Canada, and the American College of Sports Medicine: Nutrition and athletic performance.”
 J Am Diet Assoc.
 (2009)